Layer812/vgmPC/README.md

 2.Put share code 'cGlGK8AhnZJiErm6' to User Custom/Share Burn.<br>
 3.After flush the image, put vgm files to SD card (FAT32 formatted) and power on.
 ## Usage
-1.Push 'M' Button, you can see help.
+1.Push 'M' Button, you can see help.<br>
 <img width="50%" src ="https://github.com/user-attachments/assets/918f5fae-82bd-41a4-992f-5c931f41d8e9">
 ## Limitations (things to do)
 This software as No warranty.